ajv-validator/ajv-keywords/README.md

 - `"date"` - current date as string (ISO, valid according to `date` format)
 - `"time"` - current time as string (ISO, valid according to `time` format)
 - `"random"` - pseudo-random number in [0, 1) interval
 - `"randomint"` - pseudo-random integer number.
 If string is used as a property value, the function will randomly return 0 or 1.
-If object `{func: 'randomint', max: N}` is used then the default will be an integer number in [0, N) interval.
+If object `{ func: 'randomint', args: { max: N } }` is used then the default will be an integer number in [0, N) interval.
 - `"seq"` - sequential integer number starting from 0.
 If string is used as a property value, the default sequence will be used.
-If object `{func: 'seq', name: 'foo'}` is used then the sequence with name `"foo"` will be used.
+If object `{ func: 'seq', args: { name: 'foo'} }` is used then the sequence with name `"foo"` will be used.
 Sequences are global, even if different ajv instances are used.

 ```javascript
 var schema = {